 #23 – Pryce

-Truly a victim of GSC’s abysmal pacing and level-curve, Pryce trundles into a cool 23rd place.
+Truly a victim of GSC’s abysmal pacing and level curve, Pryce trundles into a cool 23rd place.
 Unfortunately, Pryce isn’t a very interesting character in Gen II and his showings as a trainer are even less impressive.
-By the time you face him (potentially as the seventh Gym Leader) you will have plenty of options of dealing with his entire team.
+By the time you face him (potentially as the seventh Gym Leader), you will have plenty of options for dealing with his entire team.
 Water is an easy type to deal with and you’re guaranteed to have Surf, which is a fantastic move for felling his ace the Piloswine.

 #22 – Blaine